David Hudnall

 By David Hudnall, DMD

-With the advent of CAD/CAM technology and automated workflows, the need for traditional laboratory casting and firing equipment is falling by the wayside in favor of 3D printers and milling machines.
-Dentists who are looking for ways to improve communication and minimize wait times for dental restorations sometimes opt to hire their own dental technician to create their own in-house dental lab.
-Is this a good idea?
+With the advent of CAD/CAM technology, digital dentures, and automated workflows, the need for traditional laboratory casting and firing equipment is falling by the wayside in favor of 3D printers and milling machines.
+Advancements in the dental industry, such as CAD/CAM technology, are influencing the shift towards in-house dental labs.
+Dentists who are looking for ways to improve communication and minimize wait times for dental restorations sometimes opt to hire their own certified dental technicians to create their own in-house dental lab.
+But is this a good idea?

 There are two ways to approach this topic: create a lab for your own exclusive use or use your in-house dental lab as a separate revenue stream to produce work for yourself and other clients.
-After all, acquiring all of the equipment, materials, and trained personnel necessary to operate an in-house dental lab is an expensive proposition.
+After all, acquiring all of the equipment, materials, and trained personnel necessary to operate an in-house lab is an expensive proposition for a dental office.

 Can your practice afford to support the effort alone?
 If you choose to operate a laboratory that services outside clients, it requires knowing how to start a dental lab and operating it as an independent business.
 The larger question you must ask yourself: Do you want to manage another business that is separate from your dental practice?